 Trek through the forest, climb a mountain, stroll along the river, bike out of this world trails – all in one trip!
 If you love hiking and mountain biking, you’ll be in for the time of your life in gorgeous Hood River.
 Here you can hike on trails leading to the largest concentration of waterfalls in North America, take scenic bike rides with a view of Mt.
 Hood, Mt.
 Rainier, Mt.
 Adams, and Mt.
 St. Helens, or do an intense mountain biking trek through Post Canyon.
-This area has so much to offer you’ll find perfect hiking and biking in Hood River all year long.
+This area has so much to offer you’ll find perfect Hood River Hiking trails all year long.
 Are you looking for a quick walk with your family?
 Maybe a longer cardio-intensive hike or bike trip off the beaten path?
 Are you a trail expert looking for challenges in an environment known for its deep forests, volcanic plains and mountain overlooks?
+These Hood River hikes won’t disappoint you!
 Start planning your Hood River vacation today!

 Hiking in Hood River